NPException/playdate-app-template/README.md

 Really all the heavy lifting is done by [babashka](https://babashka.org/).
-Technically all you need to use this build process for your own projects is to copy the [bb.edn file](bb.edn) into your own project, and adjust the values in its `:config` section according to your needs.
+Technically all you need to use this build process for your own projects is to copy the [bb.edn file](bb.edn) into your own project, and adjust the values in its `config` section according to your needs.

 ## Getting started with [Lua](https://www.lua.org/)